 Systems-first builder

-Paul Hogan / high school systems engineer
+Paul Hogan / Systems Engineer

-AI Systems Engineer & Robotics Developer
+AI Systems Engineer & Visionary

 Security